 BitCoin is a form of digital currency, created and held electronically.
 No one controls it.
 Bitcoins aren’t printed, like dollars or euros – they’re produced by lots of people running computers all around the world, using software that solves mathematical problems.
 It’s the first example of a growing category of money known as cryptocurrency.

 What can bitcoins be used to buy?
 Increasingly, a lot of things, from electronics and store gift cards to hotel rooms.
 In that sense, it’s like conventional dollars, euros, or yen, which are also traded digitally.

-However one of bitcoin’s most interesting characteristic and something that makes it different than conventional money, is that it is decentralized.
+However one of bitcoin’s most interesting characteristic and something that makes it different than conventional money is that it is decentralized.
 No single institution or country controls the bitcoin network.
-This puts some people at ease and make others quite nervous.
+This puts some people at ease and makes others quite nervous.

 In addition, Bitcoin transactions are anonymous.
 Once you have a bitcoin, no one can find where you got it from one who gave it to.
 This is also both comforting and nerve-racking at the same time.